tom-90/RROx/README.md

+## ⚠️ Unsupported ⚠️

+RROx is no longer supported.
+It may or may not work with the current version of Railroads Online.
+This GitHub repository exists purely as an archive for RROx's code.

 # How to download

 All versions of RROx can be found on the [Releases](https://github.com/tom-90/RROx/releases) page.
 Download the file with the name `RailroadsOnline.Extended.msi` and run it to install RROx.